danielaparker/JsonCons.Net/doc_source/articles/JsonPath/JsonConsJsonPath.md

 [JSONPath](http://goessner.net/articles/JsonPath/) is a loosely standardized syntax for querying JSON.
 There are many implementations that differ significantly, see Christoph Burgmer's [JSONPath comparison](https://cburgmer.github.io/json-path-comparison/).

-The JsonCons implementation is described in an [ABNF grammar](Specification.md) with a complete specification (in progress.)
+The JsonCons implementation is described in an [ABNF grammar](Grammar.md).
+It explicitly implements a state machine that corresponds to this grammar.

 The JsonCons implementation differs from Stefan Goessner's original JavaScript implementation in the following respects: